ShangzhiXu/Vulture/README.md

 ##### 1-day Vulnerability Detection

-Just run `python3 VersionBasedDetection.py /path/of/the/target/software`  you'll get the result directly
+Just goto dir `OneDayDetector` run `python3 VersionBasedDetection.py /path/of/the/target/software`  you'll get the result directly

 The result will show which CVE might affect your software and what you have patched like the following